devivek/SQLitedatabase-beginner/README.md

 # SQLitedatabase-beginner
 Basic project of SQLite database in android.
-This shows how to add, edit, delete SQLite database.
+This shows how to add, edit, delete SQLite database using SQLiteOpenHelper.